Sir Samuel Walker, 1st Baronet: Career

-He was born at Gore Port, Finea, County Westmeath, a younger son of Captain Alexander Walker and his wife Elizabeth Elliott.
+He was born at Gore Port, Finea, County Westmeath, a younger son of Captain Alexander Walker and his wife Elizabeth Elliott, and younger brother of Mark Walker VC.
 He was educated at Portarlington School and Trinity College Dublin.
 He entered Gray's Inn before being called to the bar in 1855.

-He quickly became one of the leaders of the Irish Chancery bar: in 1872 he was made a Queen's Counsel, and eleven years later he became Ireland's Solicitor General.
+Walker quickly became one of the leaders of the Irish Chancery bar; in 1872 he was made a Queen's Counsel, and eleven years later he became Ireland's Solicitor General.
 The following year, he was elected Liberal Member of Parliament for Londonderry, a seat he held for little more than a year before the constituency was divided, and in 1885 he was also for a period the island's Attorney-General.
 His celebrated remark that on entering the House of Commons "he was amazed to hear Members making factual statements without sworn affidavits to support them" was probably a joke.
-He himself rarely spoke in the House, but his rare speeches were enlivened by a dry wit.
+He himself rarely spoke in the House, but his speeches were enlivened by a dry wit.

 An advocate for Home Rule, Walker remained within the Liberal Party after its split, and was eventually appointed Lord Chancellor of Ireland when Gladstone returned to power in 1892.
 When Lord Rosebery's ministry fell three years later, he was made a Lord Justice of Appeal, and remained in this capacity until his reappointment as Lord Chancellor by the Liberal government in 1905.
 He lived at Pembroke Hall, Upper Mount Street in Dublin city.
-He was created a baronet the following year, and died rather suddenly, while still in office, at his Dublin house Pembroke Hall in 1911.
+He was created a baronet the following year, and died rather suddenly, while still in office, at his Dublin house Pembroke Hall on 13 August 1911.
 He is buried in Mount Jerome Cemetery, beside his first wife Cecilia and his daughter Alice.

 Character and reputation

-He was a lawyer of great ability, and went on to become one of a remarkable group of Irish judges, which included Christopher Palles, Hugh Holmes, and Gerald FitzGibbon, who gave the Irish Court of Appeal, in the years 1890–1910, a reputation for judicial eminence which has never been equalled by any other Irish Court, and could bear comparison with any equivalent English court.
+He was a lawyer of great ability, and went on to become one of a remarkable group of Irish judges, which included Christopher Palles (served 1874–1916), Gerald FitzGibbon (served 1878–1909), and Hugh Holmes (served 1897–1913), who gave the Irish Court of Appeal, in the years 1890–1910, a reputation for judicial eminence which has never been equalled by any other Irish Court, and could bear comparison with any equivalent English court.

 Maurice Healy praised him as "a loyal friend and a man of courage" but thought that these qualities sometimes led him into acts of political recklessness.
 His insistence on appointing Matthias Bodkin, a leading journalist and a staunch political ally, to a County Court judgeship, was a serious political blunder.
 Although Bodkin was a qualified barrister, legitimate doubts had been raised by Walker's political opponents as to whether he had the necessary years of practice to qualify for appointment to the Bench.
 The result was an action for quo warranto challenging the validity of Bodkin's appointment, which gravely embarrassed the Government, although no harm ultimately came of it: the case was resolved amicably and Bodkin, by general agreement, proved to be an excellent judge.